In this guide you will acquire the skills needed to process and present spatial data in R. The objectives of the guide are as follows

 park polygons on top of county tracts, providing a visual association

-between parks and percent white.
+between parks and median housing values.
 Here, we add another

 tm_shape()